 Death at home

-If the death was expected, for example due to a terminal illness, call the family doctor who will later give you a medical certificate showing the cause of death.
-This certificate is needed to register the death.
+If it was expected, for example due to a terminal illness, call a medical professional to verify the death.
+The GP, once informed will notify the Medical Examiner of the cause of death.
 When you feel ready to do so, we can be called to move the deceased to our Chapel of Rest.
-Further paperwork for cremation can be issued afterwards.
+In due course you can expect the Medical Examiner's office to speak to you about the cause before issuing certificates for registration.

 If the doctor feels that the cause of death is unknown then they will contact the Coroner.
 It's the Coroner's job to establish the correct cause of death which in some cases may involve a medical examination and possibly an inquest.
 If this is the case, the Coroner will move the deceased to the local hospital.
 Registration of the death may be delayed but the funeral arrangements can still be discussed and organised for a suitable time frame.